Tamil Nadu : Highest contributor to India's renewable energy capacity - 28%

 - GK Industrial Park, an upcoming 243 ha fabrication-focused industrial property in Tiruchirapalli

-- Smart Cities Mission, for which Tiruchirapalli, Tirunelveli, Thiruvananthapuram, Thanjavur, Tiruppur, Salem, Vellore, Coimbatore, Madurai, Thoothukudi and Chennai are the cities identified in Tamil Nadu
+- Smart Cities Mission, for which Tiruchirapalli, Tirunelveli, Thiruvananthapuram, Thanjavur, Tiruppur, Salem, Vellore, Coimbatore, Madurai, Thoothukudi, Chennai and Erode are the cities identified in Tamil Nadu

 Key upcoming industrial corridors:

 - Chennai Bengaluru Industrial Corridor (CBIC) is a 560 km long corridor, spread across more than 8,900 ha in Tamil Nadu